Ajay1994/DeepLearning_Papers/README.md

-# Knowledge Graphs and Medical Domain
+# Knowledge Graphs and Medical Imaging Domain

 ## This repository contains papers in area at the intersection of knowledge graphs, images, and text generation.